umarfadhil/ayanaon-app/README.md

 ## Release Notes

 Release updates are listed from the most recent version to the earliest.

+### What's New in v2.2.6
+- **Install App Placement:** The PWA install button now lives in the first Menu tab for easier access on mobile.
+- **One-Tap Updates:** A new “Update Tersedia” button appears in that tab whenever a fresh version is waiting; tapping it activates the new service worker and reloads automatically.
+- **Fresher Caches:** Service worker now honors `SKIP_WAITING` messages so users hop onto the latest build faster.

 ### What's New in v2.2.5
 - **AyaNaon List Pin:** List of pins from the nearest location or search query to get better list of information about the pins